fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ## Day 6 – Brodie’s pack make a kill

-We’re still on the trail of Brodie pack’s again this morning.
-We get a quick signal from the hill besides camp and return to where we’d waited before.
-Today looks more positive, there’s more signs of activity, a moving signal – “10 o’clock”, we follow the road.
-"There, up on the hill", two dogs are waiting though they aren’t hunting.
+We’re still on the trail of Brodie’s pack again this morning.
+We get a quick signal from the hill at camp and return to their den site.
+Today looks more positive, there’s some activity, a moving signal, it’s moving, they’re leaving – “10 o’clock”, we follow the road.
+"There, up on the hill", two dogs are waiting, but they aren’t hunting.
 "Where's the rest?".
 They disappear into the bush, in no big hurry.
-One more passes idly by, it’s Brodie herself, we try to see her _teats_, looking for signs of puppies.
+Another passes idly by, it’s Brodie herself, we try to see her _teats_, looking for signs of puppies.

 {% figure imfolozi-waiting-brodie-pack.jpg landscape %}
 Wild dogs waiting for the pack to return